eleonoraguido/CNN_analysis/README.md

 The working directory
 -----------------------------
-- The working directory is NOT the directory where the scripts are located.
+- The working directory is NOT the directory where the scripts are located, as the scripts are also backed up in git repository.
     - Note that the pdfs that are produced when the script is run can be very big (both if the model is created or loaded), then they should NOT be saved in the git repository but in a different working directory.
 - It can be set in the *config.py* file.
 The variable *PDF_SAVE_PATH* contains the relative path to the working directory.
 - The working directory is where all the outputs are created and, in the case we are using the config file *config_load_model.json* is also where the already existent model to load has to be located.